Generic Name: levoleucovorin (LEE voe LOO koe voe rin)

 How is levoleucovorin given?

-When treating or preventing methotrexate toxicity, levoleucovorin is usually given every 6 hours for 10 doses.
+For methotrexate toxicity, levoleucovorin is usually given every 6 hours for 10 doses.
 You will most likely receive your first dose 24 hours after the start of your methotrexate infusion, or as soon as possible within the first 24 hours after accidental overdose.

 What happens if I miss a dose?